sheucm/leetcode-algorithm/README.md

-# leecode
+# leetcode
-The leecode solutions for algorithm category writen in either C++ or Python.
+The leetcode solutions for algorithm category writen in either C++ or Python.
 (Only Median and Hard)

 ### Folder naming convention